 This FAA UAS Facility Map is a memory hog.
 Be PATIENT, it will load!
 Check Map before each flight as this map is updated frequently.
 This map is for Part 107 licensed drone pilots, and recreational flyers (Recreational flyers not within 5 miles of an airport).
 If you ask the question “can I fly my drone here” you’re in the right place.
 How to use Map?

 How to use FAA UAS Facility Maps

-Simply type the address where you want to fly in the search bar and hit the enter/return key For example, see the Dallas, TX UAS Map screen below. and notice the Green and Red Grids.
-Green means LAANC instant authorization is available thru, Airmap, Kittyhawk, and Airspacelink.
-If you want to fly in the Red Grid Areas you will need a 107.49 waiver to meet FAA Part 107 Rules and Regulations.
+Type the address where you want to fly in the search bar and hit the enter/return key.
+For example, see the Dallas, TX UAS Map screen below.
+Notice the Green and Red Grids.
+Green means LAANC instant authorization is available with, Airmap, Kittyhawk, and Airspacelink.
+If you want to fly in the Red Grids you will need a 107.49 waiver to meet FAA Part 107 Rules and Regulations.
 The Max AGL (above ground level) altitude is listed within each grid.

 Drone No Fly Zones

-Although you may encounter a no fly zone doesn’t mean you can’t fly there.
-You will find that if you are flying a DJI drone that it may say you are in a no fly zone, however according to the FAA’ s USFMS Map above you are not.
-In this case you will need to navigate to DJI’s submit a request to unlock the airspace you want to fly in.
+When you encounter a no-fly zone there are a few more steps to obtain approval.
+You will find that if you are flying a DJI drone it may say you are in a no-fly zone, however according to the FAA’s USFMS Map above you are not.
+In this case, you will need to navigate to DJI’s website and submit a request to unlock the airspace you want to fly in.

 - Provide personal information and required materials.

 - Complete Background Certification (Submit your personal information on FlySafe website)

 - Submit Unlock Request.
 We will walk you thru the process below.

 How to Unlock a DJI No Fly Zone